edthedev/edthedev.github.io/blog/minetest/mods.md

 - I haven't given a lot of thought to player appearance.
 - On my small server, this allows us all to not look identical.

+`Wielded Light` causes any held light source to emit light while still in hand.
+- Essential because it allows walking through a caves carrying a single torch.

 ## Favorites

 While I don't consider these mods **essential**, I encourage installing many mods as the server admin has interest in. `MineTest` can handle it.